 A very valuable data science project is fraud detection.
 In this assignment, you are given dummy credit card transaction data.
 Fraud can take many forms, ranging from card theft, large batches of stolen card numbers being used on the web, to a mass compromise of card numbers stolen from a merchant via credit card skimming devices.

-You will need to come up with a set of rules to determine whether an action is fraudulent and then build a classification model to implement these rules so that you can classify a new data point as fraudulent or not.
+You will need to develop a set of rules to determine whether an action is fraudulent and then build a classification model to implement these rules so that you can classify a new data point as fraudulent or not.

 The main thing to remember is that your logical reasoning is the main contributor to this project’s success.
-Make sure to understand the problem statement and develop a comprehensive set of rules before you start working on the model deployment.
+Ensure you understand the problem statement and develop a comprehensive set of rules before you start working on the model deployment.

 The energy consulting firm CleanSpark uses data to analyze electricity bills for commercial facilities.
 This take-home assignment is given to data analysts at the company and involves calculating energy and demand charges using electricity consumption data.
 Your task is to implement two functions in Python to calculate these charges based on the given data and pricing scheme.
 This assignment will demonstrate your data processing and analytical skills in a practical business scenario.

 This project highlights the importance of accurate billing and energy management for commercial facilities.
-By understanding and applying these concepts, it can help businesses optimize their energy consumption and reduce costs.
-Additionally, this analytical approach can be applied to various domains where data-driven decision-making is crucial.
+Understanding and applying these concepts can help businesses optimize their energy consumption and reduce costs.
+This analytical approach can also be applied to various domains where data-driven decision-making is crucial.

 The food delivery company DoorDash uses data to improve customer experience by accurately predicting delivery times.
-This take-home assignment, designed for data scientists, tasks you with building a machine learning model to predict total delivery duration and developing a corresponding application.
+This take-home assignment, designed for data scientists, tasks you to build a machine-learning model to predict the total delivery duration and develop a corresponding application.
 The exercise is divided into two parts: model building and application development.
 Your performance will be evaluated on your modeling choices, feature engineering, data processing, and the performance of your application in making predictions.

 In the first part, you will use historical delivery data to build a model predicting delivery duration.
 This involves feature engineering, data processing, and model selection, with your evaluation based on the test set performance and the insights you derive.
 The second part requires you to write an application in Python that uses your model to predict delivery times from a JSON file and outputs the results in a TSV format.
 This application must adhere to common software engineering patterns, demonstrating your ability to write clean, modular, and well-tested code.